 Where To Go in Singapore I haven’t plotted a route round Singapore for you because it’s a small country so easy to see a lot by basing yourself in one place and then going to different places each day, as you'll see in any essential tips before going.
 Where to go in...

 So you’ve got one day in Singapore.
 The first time I went to Singapore I had 12 hours from midnight to noon the next day and we STILL found things to do.
 There are so many options of things to do in a one day Singapore itinerary.
 Jump to the section that suits you...

 What to do in Singapore at night doesn’t actually need to revolve simply around bars and clubs.
-There are so many options of things to do in Singapore at night that there’s something for everyone whether it’s culture, boat trips, zoos, rooftop views or parties.
-You'll...
+There are so many options of things to do in Singapore at night that there’s something for everyone whether it’s culture, boat trips, zoos, cosmic bowling, rooftop views or...